ryle-e/ryle-radio-docs/ryle-radio-docs/General/Info/the Multiselect Attribute.md

-The multiselelect attribute is a feature that comes with Ryle Radio that I decided to make generic.
-As such, you can use it in
+The Multiselelect attribute is a feature that comes alongside Ryle Radio.
+It allows a multiselect dropdown to be displayed in the inspector, much like a LayerMask, and a way to convert the int from that dropdown into a collection subset.
+Basically, it lets you select multiple things from a list in the inspector rather than just one :)

+---
+## What does it do?